The university will not sponsor permanent residence for the following:

 Application to Register Permanent Residence or Adjust Status (I-485) filed with USCIS.

+ISSS will be able to assist in filing these types of cases for teaching positions (EB-2 Special Handling) without the assistance of an attorney for all teaching positions.
 For teaching positions, the Office of International Student and Scholar Services will prepare the ETA-9089 application and the I-140 petition.
 In order to begin the process, departments should contact William Arnold to schedule a meeting with both the supervisor and the employee.
-The department will be required to complete and submit an "Assessment Form" and the employee will complete and submit a "Candidate Form" to ISSS for review.
+The department will be required to complete all forms and submit all documentation as described in the Lawful Permanent Residency (LPR) "Labor Certification Packet".
+As indicated in the packet, some sections will be completed by the employee only (e.g. Part III).

-NOTE: All fees associated with the filing of a Permanent Labor Certification must be absorbed by the employer (i.e. department).
+NOTE: All fees associated with the filing of a Permanent Labor Certification must be absorbed by the employer (i.e. department or college).
 It is unlawful for the employee to pay any fees associated with the filing of a permanent labor certification (Form ETA 9089).

 II.
 Outstanding Professors and Researchers (EB-1b)